ploomber/projects/debugging/README.md

 ipdb> quit
 ```

 Ah-ha!
-The encoder is fitted with a column that has values `a`, `b` and `c` but then is applied to a testing set that has value `d`.
+The encoder is fitted with a column with values `a`, `b` and `c` but then applied to a testing set with value `d`.
 That's why it's breaking.

-This is an example of how your code could be doing everything right but your data is not compatible with it.
-How you fix this is up to.
+This is an example of how your code could be doing everything right, but your data is incompatible.
+How you fix this is up to us.
 The important thing is that we know why things are failing.

 ## Post-mortem debugging